Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 22 Agustus 2025 18.23.09 UTC
+- WIB: Jumat, 22 Agustus 2025 19.54.34 UTC
-- WITA: Jumat, 22 Agustus 2025 19.23.09 UTC
+- WITA: Jumat, 22 Agustus 2025 20.54.34 UTC
-- WIT: Jumat, 22 Agustus 2025 20.23.09 UTC
+- WIT: Jumat, 22 Agustus 2025 21.54.34 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: technology
+Kategori: success